Division of the North

 The Division of the North (División del Norte) was a Spanish division, made up of fourteen battalions of infantry and five regiments of cavalry, "all completed to war strength", that existed between 1807 and 1808.

 Spain was, at that time, an ally of France and the division, composed of 15,000 men under the command of Pedro Caro, 3rd Marquis of la Romana, was initially deployed, between 1807 and 1808, to perform garrison duties in Hamburg under Marshal Bernadotte.
 In March 1808, along with a Franco-Belgian unit of approximately the same size, the unit was deployed to Denmark, with the two-fold objective of protecting that country, also an ally of Napoleon, and preparing for an invasion of Sweden.

-After Caro y Sureda learned about the outbreak of the Peninsular War, he decided to have the British transport the division back to Spain.
+After La Romana learned about the outbreak of the Peninsular War, he decided to have the British transport the division back to Spain.
 The majority of the division returned to Spain and fought in the early part of the Peninsular War.